 This little clavichord, with its split-key short-octave, I find perfect for the repertoire of the late seventeenth century

 Clavichord after C. Lemme, Braunschweig, 1787, made in 1926 by Otto Marx

 For the background and history of this early “copy”, one of three made by Marx at this time in the Pfeiffer workshops in Stuttgart, refer to my two articles in Clavichord International, vol.17 no.2, 2013 and vol. 19 no.1 2015

 Pantalon Clavichord, mid to late eighteenth century, probably from the Hanover/Brunswick area.

 This instrument is described fully in my articles in Clavichord International, Vol. 11 No. 1, pp.22-25, and the Galpin Society Journal, vol LXI, April 2008, pp.105-113

 The pantalon clavichord owes its origin to the dulcimer player Pantalon Hebenstreit, who was travelling virtuoso, using a dulcimer of his own design.
-His influence was considerable, and a number of clavichords were built with a dulcimer, or pantalon, register, whereby a separate set of tangents to the left of the playing tangents were raised to form a second bridge resulting in an un-damped string-band.
+His influence was considerable, and a number of clavichords were built with a dulcimer, or pantalon, register, whereby a separate set of tangents to the right of the playing tangents were raised to form a second bridge resulting in an un-damped string-band.
 The clavichord could be played as usual, or the playing tangents could be used as little hammers.
 Early square pianos were also fitted with a damper raising device, operated, as on the clavichord, with a hand stop.
 Later this was replaced by a pedal or knee lever, which evolved into the modern sustaining pedal.

 A small number of clavichords having, or having had, this device have survived – very few are playable.
 By way of experiment I have recorded C.P.E.
 Bach’s “Hamlet” Fantasy (H.75/3) on this instrument.